ArtTucker/PyBer_Analysis/README.md

 - the number of drivers in each city,
 - how that city was classified (urban, suburban, or rural).

-Early analysis of the data focused on painting an overall picture of the service's performance.
-The following charts were created in this effort:
+Early analysis of the data focused on painting an overall picture of the service's performance:
+(**Note: the chart titles and axis labels may not be visible in Github's Dark Mode**)

 ![Average Fare vs. Total Number of Rides, by city type](analysis/Fig1.png)